-At June 30, 2018, we had cash of \$20.4 million.
-We currently anticipate our cash to be sufficient to fund our anticipated operating cash requirements into the third quarter of 2019.
+We believe our currently available cash will be sufficient to fund our anticipated operating cash requirements into the first quarter of 2020.
 Because the process of evaluating product candidates in clinical trials is costly and the timing of progress in these trials is uncertain, it is possible that the assumptions upon which we have based this estimate may prove to be wrong, and we could use our capital resources sooner than we currently expect.